- Best whole life insurance policies

 - Future-proofing for a child with a lifelong disability

-- Inheritance tax planning for assets in countries with such taxes such a U.S. stocks
+- Inheritance tax planning for assets in countries with taxes such as U.S. stocks

 Pros of whole life insurance